psychobolt/vite-storybook-boilerplate/WORKFLOWS.md

 ## Syncing With Original Fork

-Occassionally it may be good to keep up to date with the latest enhancements of `vite-storybook-boilerplate`.
+Occasionally it may be good to keep up to date with the latest enhancements of `vite-storybook-boilerplate`.
 You can add new remote to merge with:

 ```sh
 git remote add base https://github.com/psychobolt/vite-storybook-boilerplate.git